BDC Hamburger Icon

 TipBottom line

-Utilize project management software that allows your team to create goals, organize tasks and track progress.
+Use project management software that allows your team to create goals, organize business tasks and track progress.

 3. Plan weekly milestones and meetings.

-For each month, set weekly milestones.
-To ensure everyone understands what those milestones are — and who is responsible for what task — hold a standing daily meeting of 10 to 15 minutes.
-Those involved with each milestone can provide updates on what they have completed and what they are working on as well as share wins and seek help in removing obstacles.
+Set weekly milestones for each month.
+To ensure everyone understands what the milestones are — and who is responsible for which tasks — hold a standing daily meeting of 10 to 15 minutes.
+Those involved with each milestone can provide updates on what they have completed and what they are working on, as well as share wins and seek help in removing obstacles.

 Schedule a separate meeting if a longer explanation or concerns need to be addressed.
-It’s important that the standing meeting’s sole purpose is to update the team — not for detailed discussions.
+It’s important that the standing meeting’s sole purpose is to update the team, not to have detailed discussions.
 This method will allow your meetings to be highly effective and efficient.

 4. Focus on communication and collaboration.

-Every two weeks, connect with the team for about 30 minutes to one hour (depending on how big the team is) to ensure things are moving as planned.
-This helps keep everyone on target during each of the 30-day milestone periods to reach those quarterly goals.
+Every two weeks, connect with the team for 30 minutes to an hour (depending on how big the team is) to ensure things are moving as planned.
+It will help keep everyone on target during each of the 30-day milestone periods to reach your quarterly goals.

 FYIDid you know

-You won’t have to wait until the end of the quarter to know if you’re ahead, falling behind or on track to meet set milestones.
+You won’t have to wait until the end of the quarter to know if you’re ahead of schedule, falling behind or on track to meet your milestones.
 Catching any pinch points early can help you from going too far down the wrong path.

 5. Stick to the list, but pivot when necessary.

-Even the best-laid plans go astray due to unforeseen circumstances and there will be unexpected things that you didn’t anticipate.
-Sometimes, things change because people decide to add to the initiatives or milestones list, also called “scope creep.”
+Even the best-laid plans go astray due to unforeseen circumstances, and there will be unexpected things you didn’t anticipate.
+Sometimes things change because people decide to add to the initiatives or milestones list, which is called “scope creep.”

-However, it’s essential to only initiate additions or changes when necessary.
-It is OK to pivot in the direction of goals or a project when there are signs that your plan is not working, in light of new research or after feedback from customers.
+It’s essential, however, to initiate additions or changes only when necessary.
+It’s OK to pivot the direction of goals or a project when there are signs your plan isn’t working, in light of new research or after feedback from customers

-Whether it is a new milestone or a pivot in the company’s direction, it’s important to thoughtfully review those changes and determine if they will make a positive difference to your primary goal.
+Whether it’s a new milestone or a pivot in the company’s direction, it’s important to thoughtfully review those changes and determine if they will make a positive difference to your primary goal.

-You need to ask yourself and your team the following question: “By adding the new initiative, will it be enough of a substantial benefit to risk delays or use up resources that may hurt reaching the previous set milestones?”
-If the initiative doesn’t fit, then it’s essential to recognize the effort of a team member that proposed the idea for the change but explain why it does not help in reaching the current milestone and primary goal.
+You need to ask yourself and your team the following question: Will adding the new initiative be enough of a benefit to risk delays or use up resources that may hurt reaching the previously set milestones?
+If the initiative doesn’t fit, then it’s essential to recognize the effort of the team member who proposed the change, but explain why it doesn’t help in reaching the current milestone and primary goal.

 Did You Know?Did you know

-If a pivot needs to occur due to an active and well-researched decision, you will need to sit the team down and share an updated quarterly goal roadmap.
-Having the whole team on board with the pivot can help eliminate any communication issues going forward.
+If a pivot needs to occur due to an active and well-researched decision, you will need to share with the team an updated quarterly goal roadmap.
+Having the whole team on board with the pivot can help eliminate communication issues going forward.

 6. Review and reassess.

 Once the process is set up, analyze the model going forward.
-Before starting a new year, plan out a strategy session (November is a good month for this) with your team.
+Before starting a new year, plan a strategy session with your team.
+(November is a good month for this.)
 Take the plans from the previous four quarters and review what was accomplished in terms of the primary goal.
-Reassess any areas or milestones where the team missed the target.
+Reassess any areas where the team missed the target.

-Use the misses as examples to identify learning or skills gaps, communication or teamwork issues or motivation problems that all have to be addressed.
-This framework and any changes made to it sets the stage for the new primary and quarterly goals that have to be developed for the next year of business.
+Use the misses as examples to identify learning or skills gaps, communication or teamwork issues, or employee motivation problems that need to be addressed.
+That framework and any changes made to it sets the stage for the new primary and quarterly goals that have to be developed for the next year of business.

 Entrepreneurs are a fairly optimistic group and can get sidetracked easily.
-It’s essential to focus on and complete current initiatives vs. having too many incomplete projects.
+It’s essential to focus on and complete current initiatives so you don’t have too many incomplete projects.

-You will soon discover that when there are too many unachieved initiatives, it will be difficult to move forward.
-You will also be forced to tack on new ones because you’re trying to keep up with industry changes and your customer needs.
+You will soon discover that it will be difficult to move forward if there are too many unachieved initiatives.
+You will also be forced to tack on new ones because you’re trying to keep up with industry trends and your customer needs.
+[Read related: Tracking Industry Trends]

 Best strategies for goal development and management